Caster/Beamer-TUe/README.md

      initexmf -u
      initexmf --mkmaps

 Finally, refresh the FNDB.
+You can do so in the *General* tab of MiKTeX's *Settings (Admin)*.
 Try running `kpsewhich tue.map` on the Windows command prompt.
 It should return the location of the map file; if it doesn't, somehow it is not visible to TeX.
 Otherwise, you are done and are now able to use the `zmb` font family in LaTeX and use the TU/e font!
 Do not forget to `\usepackage[T1]{fontenc}` however.
 All examples in this repository use the `zmb` font family and hence should look better after you have done all this.